pfertyk/blog/content/003-crystal-vs-real-life.md

 can be used later)
 * the code is still a bit verbose (this particular library doesn't provide a way to apply a function to each pixel)
-* I had to manually declare the type of the grayscale color variable (`0_u32`), otherwise the value was incorrect for bright colors (apparently Crystal cannot automatically choose the type that will hold the result)
+* I had to manually declare the type of the grayscale color variable (`0_u32`) and add all 3 colors to this variable, otherwise the value was incorrect for bright colors due to integer overflow
-* I need to create a new color each time I change its value (this is again the limitation of stumpy_png)
+* I needed to create a new color each time I wanted to change its value (this is a limitation of stumpy_png, not Crystal itself)

 So, the high-level syntax in this case was a bit of a disappointment.
+I still have to worry about variable types and storing intermediary results.
 The program looks better than the one written in C, but I expected more.
 It seems that Crystal no longer wants to be my friend.
 However, the goal of this language was also to be very fast, and I can forgive that code if this is true.